What is permanent Makeup?

 How long does the procedure take?

-Plan to be at your appointment for approximately 2 hours.
+Most initial procedures are approximately 2 hours.
 This includes time to complete paperwork, discuss your desired shape and color, map and draw the design for symmetry, and apply topical anesthesia for 20–30 minutes before the procedure begins.

 Are the procedures painful?